Dental Crown Definition

 A dental crown may also be placed for esthetic reasons to improve the appearance of teeth that are:

 Crowns provide a smooth and uniform tooth-coloured surface to correct the colour and shape defects that are present.
 They can be designed to match the exact colour of neighboring teeth.
 Your crown will be made to have a shape that fits your smile perfectly.

 Dental crowns can be made from a variety of materials.
 These materials vary in strength, esthetic appeal, and the degree to which they wear down enamel on opposing teeth.
-Here is a list of some common dental crown materials along with their pros and cons:
+If you are pursuing a Dental Crown in Kitchener you have a number of options:

 - Gold/Metal: Gold or metal alloy crowns are durable and kind to opposing teeth.
 Gold and metal crowns do not fracture or break and they enjoy wonderful longevity.
 These crowns require that less of your tooth is shaved or prepared to accommodate fit.
 Their lone drawback is that they are not tooth-coloured and provide poor esthetics.
 Consider a gold or metal alloy crown on non-visible upper molar teeth.